 And don’t forget the locals’ penchant for something sweet.
 Traditional or modern?
 Doesn’t matter.
 If it’s dipped in syrup and covered in cream, chopped nuts or melted chocolate (or all three), you’ll know you’re in Thessaloniki.

 There’s a great range of experience providers offering gastronomy tours in Thessaloniki, or you could explore under your own steam.
 It’s that kind of city.
 But here are the must-dos if you want an insight into the city’s culinary soul.

 Breakfast like a local

 First up, fuel up with a koulouri from a street vendor.
 The sesame seed-crusted bread rings are popular all over the country, but they originated here.
 Or sit down and order some halva (a sesame-based confection that comes in a number of flavours).
-And definitely treat yourself to a bougatsa (phyllo pastry with a semolina-cream filling dusted with icing sugar and cinnamon) and a Greek coffee.
+And definitely treat yourself to a bougatsa (filo pastry with a semolina-cream filling dusted with icing sugar and cinnamon) and a Greek coffee.
 There are savoury bougatsas but the sweet version is king and completely Thessaloniki.

 Meat & Fish

 Even if you don’t buy any, pick your way through the meat and fish on display.
 Greece’s second city is surrounded by farmland and grazing pastures and the Thermaic Gulf, supplying it with high-quality meat, fish and dairy products.

 Grab a bite

 Go for a classic taverna or an ouzerie or tsipouradiko (named after the tipple served alongside meze of seafood, cold cuts and cheeses).
 Or a delicatessen serving excellent quality local products.
 You won’t have any difficulty finding them, either in the central market district or the Upper Town.
 Or head to Ladadika, the regenerated dockside area that now has a cool, urban vibe and eateries in little squares and backstreets.
 The music and fun spill over onto the street.